-MSM produced using techniques that do not alter the structure of the bones, and the calcium content of which is not significantly higher than that of minced meat (does not exceed 0,1 % (=100 mg/100 g or 1000 ppm)).
+MSM produced using techniques that do not alter the structure of the bones, and the calcium content of which is not significantly higher than that of minced meat (does not exceed 0.1 % (=100 mg/100 g or 1000 ppm)).
+This subtype is sometimes referred to by industry as 'low pressure' MSM; however, this is not a defined term in the regulations.

-- Production and uses are subject to hygiene requirements set out in Annex III to the Regulations, Section V, Chapter III, paragraph 3; and labelling requirements in Chapter IV. - This subtype can be used in meat preparations clearly intended to be cooked, and in meat products.
+Production and uses are subject to hygiene requirements set out in Annex III to the Regulations, Section V, Chapter III, paragraph 3; and labelling requirements in Chapter IV.

+This subtype can be used in meat preparations clearly intended to be cooked, and in meat products.
 Typical examples include products that are not ready-to-eat, such as burgers and chicken nuggets.